Step Into the Work

 As SportQuest continues to build partnerships in places like Chile, the focus remains clear.
 Invest in people.
 Strengthen local leadership.
 Create environments where faith becomes real and active.

-This is how Kingdom impact grows.
+This is how Kingdom impact multiplies.
 Through faithful, ongoing work that multiplies over time.

 Take the Next Step